dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 So, above examples show how convolution operator works for edge detection, blurring or sharpening the image depending on different kernel values.

+Want to play more, have a look at this [amazing post](http://setosa.io/ev/image-kernels/) on setosa.io blog.

 <span class='green'>I-know-nothing:</span> Master, How does convolution operation help us in ConvNet?

 <span class='red'>I-know-everything:</span> Okay, ConvNets take advantage of the fact that input consists of images.
-The layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth. (the word depth here refers to the third dimension of an activation volume, not to the depth of a full Neural Network, which can refer to the total number of layers in a network.)
+The layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth (or channels). (the word depth here refers to the third dimension of an activation volume, not to the depth of a full Neural Network, which can refer to the total number of layers in a network.)
 For example, consider our example of MNIST where each input is of dimension 28 x 28 x 1 (width, height, depth respectively) or CIFAR-10 (another toy dataset with 10 classes of different categories), the volume has dimensions 32x32x3 (width, height, depth respectively).

-Suppose we apply filter of dimension (5x5x3) to above example of CIFAR-10 with input dimension (32x32x3) it results in output dimesion of (28x28x3) much smaller image than input.
+Suppose we apply filter of dimension (5x5x3) to above example of CIFAR-10 with input dimension (32x32x3), it results in output dimesion of (28x28x3) much smaller image than input.
 Hence, reduction in number of pixels than input.

 Simpler way to calculate output dimesion O, given input dimension W and convolution filters kernel size F, padding P, and stride size S.